Simplicity of the automorphism group of fields with operators: Automorphisms of -tame models

-\begin{notation} We will denote by $\clS$ the collection of subsets of $\UU$ of the form $\cl(A)$, where $A$ enumerates a sequence of independent realizations of the generic type of length strictly less than $\kappa$.
-Note that each member of $\clS$ is an algebraically closed substructure of $\UU$. \end{notation} \begin{definition} An extension $X\subseteq Y$ with $X$ and $Y$ in $\clS$ is \emph{acceptable} if $Y=\cl(X \cup A)$, where $A$ enumerates an infinite countable sequence of independent realizations of the generic type over $X$. \end{definition} Remark \ref{R:tame_ext_dim} yields immediately the following result: \begin{lemma} Given an elementary automorphism $f$ of $X$ in $\clS$ and two acceptable extensions $Y_1$ and $Y_2$ of $X$, there is an extension of $f$ to an elementary partial map sending $Y_1$ to $Y_2$.
-Thus, any two acceptable extensions $Y_1$ and $Y_2$ of $X$ are conjugate by an automorphism of $\UU$ fixing $X$ pointwise. \end{lemma}
+Remark \ref{R:tame_ext_dim} yields immediately the following result: \begin{lemma} Given an elementary automorphism $f$ of $X$ in $\clS$ and two acceptable extensions $Y_1$ and $Y_2$ of $X$, there is an extension of $f$ to an elementary partial map sending $Y_1$ onto $Y_2$.
+In particular, any two acceptable extensions $Y_1$ and $Y_2$ of $X$ are conjugate by an automorphism of $\UU$ fixing $X$ pointwise. \end{lemma}